howieliang/CHI-Meets-IoT-EWSN-21/README.md

 ## Accepted Papers

 ### Low-Cost Millimeter-Wave Interactive Sensing through Origami Reflectors
-by Riku Arakawa and Yang Zhang
+- Riku Arakawa and Yang Zhang

 ### Field Lab: An Intelligent Ecosystem for Longitudinal Design Research
-by Peter Lovei, Eva Deckers, Mathias Funk and Stephan Wensveen
+- Peter Lovei, Eva Deckers, Mathias Funk and Stephan Wensveen

 ### External Communication for Automated Vehicles (AV): Designing for AV-Pedestrian Interactions
-by Debargha Dey, Bastian Pfleging, Marieke Martens and Jacques Terken
+- Debargha Dey, Bastian Pfleging, Marieke Martens and Jacques Terken

 ### Cooperation and Competition in the IoT Sandbox
-by Joep Frens and Mathias Funk
+- Joep Frens and Mathias Funk

 ### Personal hygiene monitoring under the shower using WiFi channel state information
-by Jeroen Klein Brinke, Alessandro Chiumento and Paul Havinga
+- Jeroen Klein Brinke, Alessandro Chiumento and Paul Havinga

 ### ESPBoost: A Rapid Prototyping Toolkit for Helping Designers Create the Internet of Tangible Things
-by Sark Xing and Yaliang Chuang
+- Sark Xing and Yaliang Chuang

 ### Human Computer Interaction aspects of Low-Power Wide Area Networks for Wearable Applications
-by Charalampos Orfanidis, Martin Jacobsson and Xenofon Fafoutis
+- Charalampos Orfanidis, Martin Jacobsson and Xenofon Fafoutis

 ## Accepted Posters

 ### Communication with Ambient Light using Digital Micromirror Devices
-by Roy Blokker, Talia Xu and Marco Zuniga
+- Roy Blokker, Talia Xu and Marco Zuniga

 ### Data Design Futures: Who is Responsible?
-by Renee Noortman
+- Renee Noortman

 ### Epidermal Sensing of Muscle Compensation
-by Pei-Shin Huang, Yi-Ting Wu and Polly Huang
+- Pei-Shin Hwang, Yi-Ting Wu and Polly Huang

 ## Call for Participation
 We invite position papers for the **1st Workshop on Computer Human Interaction in IoT Applications (CHIIoT)**.
 This half-day workshop will offer a cross-disciplinary forum of discussion and knowledge exchange for researchers in the both fields.
 This workshop looking at the intersection of IoT and CHI, where IoT platforms focusing on human-centered applications and CHI studies using IoT solutions to build interactive environments.